kriomant/buketan/README.md

 * tab
 * 9 (for 9-patch images)

+If you omit action then buketan will render image with intrinsic size for *mdpi* screen density and scale image appropriately for another densities.

 ### 9-patch images

 9-patch images require additional markup: create rectangle with ID `stretch-area` and (optionally) rectangle with ID `content-area`.
 These rectangles may have any color or style as they will be hidden during rendering.
+9-patch images are scaled like simple images without action.

 ## Frontends